Floating Wetlands

 The Charles River Floating Wetland explores an ecological intervention to reduce harmful algal blooms in the Charles, which threaten the river’s health and limit the feasibility of swimming.
 Reducing nutrient pollution from reaching the river remains a vital method for preventing blooms, but this approach depends on increasingly complex upland solutions.
 In-stream interventions like floating wetlands offer a complementary strategy that can absorb and remove nutrients from the water, increase biodiversity, support local ecological changes, and provide other co-benefits, like additional green space.

 In partnership with MassDCR, the CRC installed a floating wetland in the Charles River in Cambridge downriver of the Longfellow Bridge.
-Check out Lessons Learned from the Charles River’s First Floating Wetland for more in-depth information that details the project from idea to installation and from engagement through envisioned expansion.
-See also the general project information below and visit the engagement & education page.
+Check out our video Charles River Floating Wetland: Our Journey, Our Vision (above), the general project information (below), our generous supporters, recent accomplishments, and please visit our engagement & education page.

 During the island’s first three years, a Northeastern research group, led by Max Rome, collected data to understand the wetland’s impact on the local ecology.
 That work is published in the dissertation, From Water Quality to River Health, McNamara Buck Rome (2022).
 The CRC has used the wetland to engage youth and the community in understanding the ecology of the river and ways that we can all help make it a healthy and vibrant ecosystem.
 As interest in the project has grown, the CRC has been exploring opportunities for an expanded installation that can realize the full benefits that floating wetlands can provide.